 Edward Foley, Capuchin

+Fr.
 Foley has also authored over 300 chapters in books, scholarly and pastoral articles, and reviews in such collections as The New Grove Dictionary of Music and Musicians, and Religion in Geschichte und Gegenwart and in journals such as The Journal of Practical Theology, Liturgisches Jahrbuch, La Maison-Dieu, Revue Bénédictine, Speculum and Worship.
 He sits on various editorial and advisory boards.
 Recently he produced a 4 DVD series on the history of Eucharistic theology.
-His current research projects serving as general editor for A Handbook for Catholic Preaching (Liturgical Press), a volume and music and spirituality, and a work on public theology.
+He also is a regular contributor to Give us This Day from Liturgical Press.
+His current research projects serving as general editor for A Handbook for Catholic Preaching (Liturgical Press), co-editing a work on theological education, and a work on public theology.

-Foley is Past-President of the North American Academy of Liturgy, a founder and originating member of the executive committee of the Catholic Academy of Liturgy, and former member of the executive committee of the International Academy of Practical Theology.
-A well known speaker and teacher, he has lectured in over 60 dioceses throughout the United States, in Canada, Ireland, India, Europe, Korea, the Philippines and Australia.
-His works are translated into 9 languages.
+Fr.
+Foley is Past President of the North American Academy of Liturgy, a founder and originating member of the executive committee of the Catholic Academy of Liturgy, and former member of the executive committee of the International Academy of Practical Theology.
+A well known speaker and teacher, he has lectured in over 60 dioceses throughout the United States, in Canada, England, Ireland, India, Europe, Korea, the Philippines and Australia.
+His works are translated into nine languages.
 He was granted the mandatum as a teacher of Roman Catholic theology from Francis Cardinal George.
-Among his various honors, he was a recipient of a Lilly Faculty Fellowship in 2012 and received the 2013 Berakah Award from the North American Academy of Liturgy.
+Among his various honors, he was the recipient of the Jubilate Deo award from the National Association of Pastoral Musicians (2003), a recipient of a Lilly Faculty Fellowship in 2012, and in 2013 received the Berakah Award from the North American Academy of Liturgy.
 He preaches and presides at Old St. Patrick's Church in Chicago.

 View a series of YouTube teasers about the DVDs